MicrosoftDocs/minecraft-creator/creator/Documents/CreateAWorldTemplate.md

 10. Open the files and check them out in Visual Studio code, but don't move them or change the names of anything.

-### Structure of a Minecraft World package (without Add-On packs)
+### Structure of a Minecraft World package (without add-on packs)

 This is the baseline for our project.

 -------------------------

 - **db** folder that contains files similar to this:
 000005.ldb - Microsoft Access Record-Locking Information
 000006.log - Text Document
-LDB and LOG files are part of the database implementation for how your map is stored.
-They are binary and not friendly for editing by hand, so don't touch these!
     - **000005.ldb** - Binary file, not editable
     - **000006.log** - Binary file, not editable
-    - **CURRENT** - File that contains something like "MANIFEST-000004"
+    - **CURRENT** - File that says something like "MANIFEST-000004"
     - **MANIFEST-000004** - Binary file that cannot be opened
 - **level.dat** - DAT file that contains important data about your Minecraft world
-- **level.dat_old** - DAT_OLD File that can be used as a backup for the other DAT file.
+- **level.dat_old** - DAT_OLD File that can be used as a backup for the other DAT file
 - **levelname.txt** - Text document that holds the name of the world: "New_World"
-- **world_behavior_packs.json** - JSON Source File that is blank if no behavior packs are active in the world when it is created
 - **world_icon.jpeg** - JPEG File that contains the first image Minecraft displays for the world
-- **world_resource_packs.json** - JSON Source File that is blank if no resource packs are active in the world when it is created

 ---------------------------

+**.ldb** and **.log** files are part of the database implementation for how your map is stored.
+They are binary and not friendly for editing by hand, so don't touch these!

 11. Edit the **world_icon.jpeg** file in an app like Paint.